 A ball that is touching any part of the court or equipment (other than the net) is considered to be in.

 The pickleball fault line is a fault that runs through the middle of a pickleball court.
-It separates the two halves of the court and is designed to make it easier for players to toss their balls into the correct side of the court.
+It separates the two halves of the court and is designed to make it easier for players to toss their balls to the correct side of the court.

 The Pickleball line rear is designed to provide players with the ultimate ball control.
 Made from a unique blend of materials, this line provides superior bounce and control for the most accurate shots possible.